The Causes

 allows you to breathe faster so that you metabolise more oxygen,

-is especially helpful at night when the respiratory drive is decreased.
+which is especially helpful at night when the respiratory

 Fox

-in people with HACO, and works by decreasing swelling and reducing
+saving in people with HACO (HACE), and works by decreasing

-to ascend while taking dexamethasone: unlike diamox this drug only
+taking dexamethasone: unlike diamox this drug only masks the

 Dexamethasone

-coma will improve significantly after tablets or an injection, and
+even in coma will improve significantly after tablets or an

-AMS.
-It needs to be used cautiously, because it can cause stomach
+or treat AMS.
+It needs to be used cautiously, because it can

-be a good idea to pack this drug for a high altitude trek for emergency
+may be a good idea to pack this drug for a high altitude trek

 Ibuprofen